p2p-today/protocol/README.rst

 Note: Signature schemes have not been explored yet.
 At some point this table will be changed to account for that.

+Note: If you change the value of β, this header will also change.
+The table listed above is for β=2160.

 --------------------------
 Isn't that a little large?